Programs and Practices Identified but Not Rated on CrimeSolutions.gov

 services.
 We set a high bar for the scientific quality of the evidence

 used to assign ratings.
 Much of the evidence that we

 identify is screened out before going to review or upon review is determined to be insufficient for us to assign a rating.

 For both programs and practices, we maintain lists of:

 - Program evaluations and meta-analysis (for practices) that

 were screened out during the initial review.
 In the figure below, this occurs in Steps 1-3.

-- Programs that
+- Programs and practices that

 made it past the initial review but, during the full review process, were